linagora/linshare/documentation/EN/installation/linshare-install-centos.md

 ### <a name="postgre">PostgreSQL Installation</a>

-__Linshare__ requires the use of PostgreSQL for its files and configuration.
+__Linshare__ requires the use of PostgreSQL 9.x and newer versions for its files and configurations.
 This section gives details about the PostgreSQL installation.

 > Note :<br/>
 MySQL database is not compatible anymore since LinShare v2.